michael-trovato/advanced-macro-calculator/README.md

 - Prioritize protein consumption.
 - Muscle Protein Synthesis should be maximized.
 - Four meals per day (spaced evenly) will keep amino acids elevated in the blood stream throughout the day.
 However, two to four meals per day are practically acceptable.
-- The first and last meals of the day are the most important to consume enough amino acids to stop catabolism.
+- The first and last meals of the day are important to consume enough amino acids to stop catabolism, but getting enough proteins after resistence training is imperative.
 - [40 to 50 grams](https://physoc.onlinelibrary.wiley.com/doi/10.14814/phy2.12893) of protein will optimally stimulate MPS.
 (Work in Progress)

 #### Weight Loss: